mt-akar/bottom_nav_layout/README.md

 # Improvements
  - I am planning to add more bottom bar designs, preferably from pub.dev.
  - Tell me if you want to see a feature your app has/needs in this package.
 I will do my best to integrate that.
+ - I am also considering to make a drawer_nav_layout package.
+If you are interested, let me know!

 # Community
 Any feedback is appreciated. 🚀🚀